MSardelich/CJay/README.rst

 Run UnitTest.cpp.

 The source code exaustevely cover many methods with differente signatures.
-Maybe it is the best way to understand the seamless intration of ``CJay`` library.
+Maybe it is the best way to understand the seamless integration of ``CJay`` library.

 TODO
 ----